salah-mohammed/DownloadKit/README.md

 }
 ```
 # How use AppDownloadManager
-* Must install realm or use DownloadManager,AppDownloadManager, Downloads multiple files and saves them to your paths.
+* Must install realm, Downloads multiple files and saves them to your paths.

 1. Define your manager.
 ```swift